LasneF/openidRef/AuthorizationCodeFlow.md

 Here as John gives its credential to PirateLoan , PirateLoan has then full access to his bank, it s definitely not a good solution.

-Topic is now to be able to share an 'scoped' access to a specified 3rd party , in a secure maner.
+Topic is now to be able to share an 'scoped' access to a specified 3rd party , in a secure way.
 Authorization code flow solves this by introducing a trust and authorization party.

 ![buildingblocks http](comicsAuthCodeFlowExplained.png)